zebrunner/community-edition/docs/config-guide.md

   sonar.java.binaries=target/classes
   sonar.junit.reportPaths=target/surefire-reports
   ```
-  For multi-module maven projects add the following property to the above file(example from carina):
+  * Add the following property above the file (for multi-module maven projects):
   ```
   sonar.modules=carina-api,carina-aws-s3,carina-commons,carina-core,carina-crypto,carina-
   dataprovider,carina-appcenter,carina-proxy,carina-reporting,carina-utils,carina-webdriver
   ```
-  Once such file is created after each push or pull request on your repository the sonar scanner will be executed.
+  > Note: Each push or pull request on your repository the sonar scanner will be executed.

   ### Pull request decoration
-  In order to enable pull request decoration(auto comments with sonar issues in the pr) follow the next steps:
+  In order to enable pull request decoration (auto comments with sonar issues in the pr) follow the next steps:

-   * Navigate to your jenkins instance global configuration page
+   * Open Manage jenkins -> Configure System
-   * In the global properties section add new variable with the followings params:
+   * Open Global properties section -> Add new variable with the followings params:
        ```
        name = GITHUB_OAUTH_TOKEN
        value = your github token
        ```
-> Note: be sure that the token you are using has writing permission over the repository you are analysing.
+> Note: The token you are using should have writing permission over the analysing repository.

-   After each pull request created/reopened in line comments will be published with the user linked to the provided github token.
+   * Pull request created/reopened -> published with the user linked to the provided github token in line comments

 ## Troubleshooting